RubixML/CIFAR-10/README.md

 ```

 ### Make Predictions
-We'll need the predictions produced by the neural network estimator from the testing set to pass to a report generator along with the actual class labels given in the testing set.
+We'll need the predictions produced by the MLP on the testing set to pass to a report generator along with the ground-truth class labels.
 To return an array of predictions, pass the testing set to the `predict()` method on the estimator.

 ```php
 $predictions = $estimator->predict($dataset);
 ```

 ### Generate Reports
 The [Multiclass Breakdown](https://docs.rubixml.com/en/latest/cross-validation/reports/multiclass-breakdown.html) and [Confusion Matrix](https://docs.rubixml.com/en/latest/cross-validation/reports/confusion-matrix.html) are cross validation reports that show performance of the model on a class by class basis.
-We'll wrap them both in an Aggregate Report and pass our predictions along with the ground truth labels from the testing set to the `generate()` method to return an array containing both reports.
+We'll wrap them both in an Aggregate Report and pass our predictions along with the ground-truth labels from the testing set to the `generate()` method to generate both reports at once.

 ```php
 use Rubix\ML\CrossValidation\Reports\AggregateReport;